Minh-tao/DailyHabitTracker/Readme.md

 ```
 If no errors are found during compilation, use the following command to run the application:
 ```
-java %(your variable name)% StudentHousing
+java %(your variable name)% DailyHabitTracker
 ```

 ## Known Issues and Unimplemented Features